4paradigm/rfcs/sparkfe/design_of_fetool.md

   -h, --help            show this help message and exit
 ```

-Developers can extend the functionality by adding new Python script to add sub-command for fetool.
+Developers can extend the functionality by adding new Python scripts and sub-command for fetool.

 # Drawbacks